ngiann/GaussianVariationalInference.jl/README.md

 The target posterior looks like:
 ![image](docs/images/examplemixturemodel.png)

-We will know approximate it with a Gaussian density.
+We will now approximate it with a Gaussian density.
 We need to pass to ```VI``` the log-likelihood function, a starting point for the mean of the approximate Gaussian posterior, as well as the number of fixed samples and the number of iterations we want to optimise the lower bound for:

 ```
 posterior, logevidence = VI(logp, randn(2); S = 100, iterations = 30)